 Seven Grain Bread

 Seven Grain Bread has always been one of my favorites.
 All the different grains in the bread make it crunchy and delicious.
 I love homemade bread–especially when I can make it with such ease in my breadmaker.
-Ever since I found out that wheat breads can turn out light and fluffy (instead of dense and heavy) by using Vital Wheat Gluten in the recipes, I have been in hog heaven!
+I was thrilled that wheat breads can turn out light and fluffy (instead of dense and heavy) by using one simple ingredient.
+Vital Wheat Gluten.
+I have been in hog heaven ever since!

-I found 7-grain, 10-grain, and 13-grain cereals at Sprouts (a whole foods store here in the DFW metroplex) from Uncle Bob’s Red Mill brand cereals.
-They are actually hot cereals that can be made up like oatmeal except they have several other grains included in each package (not just oatmeal).
+I found 7-grain, 10-grain, and 13-grain cereals at Sprouts (a whole foods store here in the DFW metroplex).
+Bob’s Red Mill brand cereals is the only one who carries it.
+They are actually hot cereals that can be made up like oatmeal.
+These contain several other grains included in each package (not just oatmeal).
 Just add the dry cereal to the breadmaker with the other ingredients and voila!
 Wonderful tasting bread pops out!

-To make Seven Grain Bread healthier I substituted canola oil for the shortening in the recipe since I’m trying to eliminate hydrogenated oils as much as possible.
+To make Seven Grain Bread healthier I substituted avocado oil for the shortening in the recipe.
+I’m trying to eliminate hydrogenated oils as much as possible.
 This recipe used honey instead of sugar so it’s also healthier in that regard.
 I also added four teaspoons of vital wheat gluten after the yeast to give it a soft, wonderful texture.
 The vital wheat gluten causes the bread to raise so nicely.
 The difference is astounding.

 If I hadn’t tried it myself I don’t think I ever would have believed the difference in textures.
-So for those of you who have been disappointed by heavy, dense, hard wheat breads (or any flour other than regular bread flour), go out and purchase some vital wheat gluten (any grocery store) and start remaking some of those recipes that were flops the first time around.
+I know many of you who have been disappointed by heavy, dense, hard wheat breads.
+I recommend purchasing vital wheat gluten (any grocery store) and start remaking some of those recipes that were flops the first time around.
 If you’re not allergic to gluten it works fabulously.

 Seven Grain Bread is a wonderful dinner bread.
 Because I used vital wheat gluten the bread turned out light and fluffy.